Damascus International Airport: Terminals

 The airport is of Islamic architecture, and has two terminals, one for international flights and the other for domestic flights.
 The airport features two duty-free outlets.
 The departures hall also includes an in-house coffee shop, several souvenir shops, three restaurants, and a lounge for first and business class passengers.
 The southern part of the airport has hardened aircraft shelters and artillery revetments.
 The second terminal have a capacity to handle 25 million passengers.

-On 4 August 2025, Syria and Qatar signed a USD 4 billion agreement for the construction of a third passenger terminal.
+On 4 August 2025, Syria and Qatar signed a US$4 billion agreement for the construction of a third passenger terminal.
 The project is funded by Qatar's UCC Holding and aims to expand the airport's capacity and modernize its infrastructure.
 Its geometrical shape takes inspiration from the Damascus sword.

 Terminal 3 will be built adjacent to the current Terminal 1, utilizing the existing runway and apron infrastructure.

 The third terminal is intended to increase the capacity of the airport to 31 million passengers per year.